gwizdala/gwizdala.github.io/content/posts/delegated-administration-in-pingone.md

 At a first glance, Populations and Groups look kind of similar.
 However, they differ in some meaningful ways, namely:

 1. Users must be part of a Population.
 Groups do not.
 2. Users and Groups can be a part of ONLY ONE Population.
-Groups inside a Population can only be a part of Groups in that Population.
+Users and Groups inside a Population can only be a part of Groups in that Population.
 3. Users and Groups can be a part of MORE THAN ONE Group.
 4. Groups can have Roles assigned to them, Populations cannot.
 5. Roles can be scoped to Populations, but not to Groups.